wagood/laralist/README.md

 * Laravel Fluent [RabbitMQ](https://github.com/sokanacademy/Laravel-Fluent-RabbitMQ) This package allows your laravel applications to easily communicate with each other in an event driven way.
 One service can publish an event and another one can consume the event and take actions accordingly.

 * Lara [Reserve](https://github.com/shayan-yousefi/lara-reserve) Is a Laravel Package To Adds a Reservation feature to the laravel models.
 [Tutorial](https://dev.to/shayan-yousefi/creating-a-reservation-system-in-laravel-with-lara-reserve-a-step-by-step-guide-26nf)

+* Laravel [Scanator](https://github.com/YorCreative/Laravel-Scanator).
+A Laravel package that provides functionalities for detecting sensitive information and patterns in the database, helping to ensure data privacy and security by empowering developers to easily integrate database scanning capabilities into their applications and take proactive measures to protect sensitive data. <!-- security, database -->

 * A Fluent Builder For [Schema.org](https://github.com/spatie/schema-org) Types And ld+json Generator